 JUN 25, 2020 • 6 min read

-Low rates of voter registration and participation in federal elections have long been an issue in the United States.
-Colleges and students hope that actions such as these will not only increase voter turnout for the 2020 elections but will also encourage long-term patterns of participation in elections by young voters.
+Low rates of voter registration and participation in federal elections has long been an issue in the United States.
+Colleges and students hope that actions such as these will not only increase voter turnout for the 2020 elections, but will also encourage long-term patterns of participation in elections by young voters.

 The need to make election days a holiday has been voiced for some years now, but the current trend could be said to have been started by universities such as Yale, who made the announcement over 2 weeks ago.

 Since then, the president of the NCAA has encouraged all NCAA member schools to give athletes the day off that day, “so athletes can vote and participate in their ultimate responsibility as citizens.”
 As noted above, the Ivy League conference of the NCAA has taken such action, as well as others such as the Big Sky conference and the America East conference.

 Ivy League Executive Director Robin Harris released a statement on Thursday announcing the Ivy League’s initiatives in support of voter registration, as well as supporting the Black community.
 Check out the statement in full below:

 “It is long overdue to speak up in support of the Black community, accept responsibility and take deliberate action to condemn all forms of systemic racism and social inequality.
 While the Ivy League stands on a storied history, we acknowledge there were unfortunate chapters that did not advance society towards racial equality.
 Moving forward, it is our pledge to examine and identify structural changes needed to promote a diverse and inclusive culture in all aspects of our operations.
 Simultaneously, we are committed to being a visible, vocal and meaningful voice throughout college athletics.”